RaceoOnLife/RaceOnLife_NewLevelWeb3/README.md

 ### Dynamic World, Controlled by Players

-**Control of Territories.** Join one of the gangs and fight for influence on the island.
-Control key objects, such as banks and gas stations, to earn income and increase authority.

 **Political System.** Participate in city council elections, make decisions on city development, taxes and laws, influence the economy.

 **Economy.** Open your own business, manage enterprises and shape the island's economy.